Denver7 TrafficDriving You Crazy

 and last updated

-That specific gap signal that stops traffic on both sides of MLK at Elizabeth is over 20 years old.
-They city couldn’t tell me confidently what the original reason was for the initial installation but did say this pedestrian crossing is helpful for people crossing the street going to or from the adjacent neighborhoods, Columbine Elementary school and Prep Academy just three blocks away.
+It might seem like there is no reason for this light but its installation comes after a deadly crash.
+That specific gap signal that stops traffic on both sides of MLK Jr. Boulevard at N. Elizabeth Street is over 20 years old.
+They city couldn’t tell me confidently what the original reason was for the initial installation but did say this pedestrian crossing is helpful for people crossing the street going to or from the adjacent neighborhoods, Columbine Elementary School and PREP Academy just three blocks away.

 MORE: Read more traffic issues driving people crazy